-The overall margin of error for the combined sample is +/- 1.96 percentage points at the 95 percent confidence level, including the design effect.
+The overall margin of error for the combined sample is +/- 1.7 percentage points at the 95 percent confidence level, including the design effect.
 The margin of sampling error may be higher for subgroups.

-Sampling error is only one of many potential sources of error, and there may be other unmeasured error in this or any other survey.
+Sampling error is only one of many potential sources of error and there may be other unmeasured error in this or any other survey.

-Complete questions and results are available at: apnorc.org/projects/immigration-attitudes-and-conspiratorial-thinkers.
+Complete questions and results are available at apnorc.org.

-Additional information on the TrueNorth approach can be found here: https://amerispeak.norc.org/ourcapabilities/Pages/TrueNorth.aspx.
+Additional information on the TrueNorth approach can be found here: https://amerispeak.norc.org/our-capabilities/Pages/TrueNorth.aspx.

-For more information, email info@apnorc.org.
+For more information, email info@apnorc.org